 My wife’s mother then became ill with cancer that affected her brain.
 She started drinking even more heavily and became very abusive to us, especially to me.
 She died a couple of years later.
 I had flashbacks and nightmares about her cruel treatment for years and they still occasionally occur.

 I am a very forgiving person with strong faith, so I have never had any ill feelings toward my wife’s mother.
 I knew she was not herself anymore.
 We could no longer live with my wife’s parents, but we had nowhere else to go at the time.
 I truly felt that I was battling against the dark forces.

-This is how we were living when my wife’s due date was coming up and she had a routine check on the baby.
+This is how we were living when my wife’s due date arrived and she had a routine check on the baby.
 The baby’s heartbeat could not be found.
 We were again put through a horrible experience and the loss of the baby, after what we had been through, crushed us emotionally.

-My wife had to be in the hospital for more than 2 weeks.
-They made her go through a natural still-birth.
+My wife had to be in the hospital for more than two weeks.
+They made my wife go through a natural still-birth.
 We were given no support at all after this and were just expected to carry on as if nothing had happened.
 My wife refused to have therapy afterwards.

-She has had a very hard time.
-When we were first married, she told me that the doctors had told her that it would be very difficult for her to have children because she had polycystic ovaries.
-I still used protection however, as we were not ready to have children.
+My wife has had a very hard time.
+When we were first married, she told me that the doctors had told her it would be very difficult for her to have children because she had polycystic ovaries and that it would only be possible with prolonged and very expensive fertility treatment.
+I still used precautions however, as we were not ready to have children.
 Her personality started changing and she became very demanding and overbearing.

 She started getting angry if I used protection and said there was no reason to use it as she could not get pregnant.
 For my own sanity, I stopped using the protection and she became pregnant within a couple of months with our son.
 The pregnancy was difficult and she developed thyroid disease and gestational diabetes during this time which could explain her personality change.